A Tourism Marketer’s Guide to Getting Started with Email Marketing

 As you know, it is easier to retain customers, than find new ones – and the best way to retain your customer base is to communicate to your customers regularly… and businesses can so this by using email marketing software programs.

-1. Strategy always comes first
+1. Strategy First